Bias Behind the Wheel: Fairness Testing of Autonomous Driving Systems: Experimental Design

 \subsection{Statistical Analysis}

-To assess the extent to which any observed unfairness is statistically significant (i.e., whether there is a significant difference in the miss rate between privileged and unprivileged groups) we use the \textbf{two-proportion z-test} \cite{casella2007statistical}.
-This statistical test is widely adopted in SE studies \cite{sigsoftNiuWG16, VeizagaATSB21} to analyze differences between two proportions.
-A result is deemed significant only if the obtained $p$-value falls below a predetermined threshold (in our case, 0.05, a widely-accepted threshold in the literature \cite{sigsoftChenZSH22,10.1145/3583561}).
+To assess the extent to which any observed unfairness is statistically significant (i.e., whether there is a significant difference in the miss rate between privileged and unprivileged groups), we use the two-proportion z-test \cite{casella2007statistical}.
+This statistical test is widely used to analyze differences between proportions~\cite{sigsoftNiuWG16, VeizagaATSB21}.
+A result is deemed significant only if the obtained $p$-value falls below a predetermined threshold (in our case, 0.05, a widely-accepted threshold in the fairness literature~\cite{sigsoftChenZSH22,10.1145/3583561}).
 For instance, in evaluating whether there exists a difference between the miss rates for male ($MR_{male}$) and female ($MR_{female}$) individuals detected by a pedestrian detector, the null hypothesis assumes that $MR_{male}$ is equal to $MR_{female}$.
-If the resulting $p$-value is less than 0.05, we reject the null hypothesis, indicating a significant difference between $MR_{male}$ and $MR_{female}$.
+If the resulting $p$-value is lower than 0.05, we reject the null hypothesis, indicating a significant difference between $MR_{male}$ and $MR_{female}$.